-Now in his sixth year with the Phoenix Symphony, Chorus Master Thomas Bookhout brings to The Phoenix Symphony Chorus over three decades of experience in the choral art, preparing and conducting symphony, opera, university, community, school, and church choruses.
-He has prepared the Symphony Chorus on its widely-varied and challenging masterworks repertoire, such as Mozart’s and Verdi’s Requiems, Poulenc’s Gloria, Kodaly’s Psalmus Hungaricus, Estévez’s Cantata Criolla, Pärt’s In Principio, Orff’s Carmina Burana, Beethoven’s Symphony No. 9, and Handel’s Messiah; as well as for exciting performances in the Symphony’s Pops Series and concerts with Andrea Bocelli.
-The Symphony Chorus has grown to 140 total members during his tenure, and it enjoys a reputation for its stunning performances, engaging rehearsals, and its camaraderie.
+Now in his seventh year with The Phoenix Symphony, Chorus Master Thomas Bookhout brings to The Phoenix Symphony Chorus over three decades of experience in the choral art, preparing and conducting symphony, opera, university, community, school, and church choruses.
+He has prepared the Symphony Chorus on its widely-varied and challenging masterworks repertoire, such as Mozart’s and Verdi’s Requiems, Poulenc’s Gloria, Kodaly’s Psalmus Hungaricus, Estévez’s Cantata Criolla, Pärt’s In Principio, Orff’s Carmina Burana, Beethoven’s Symphony No. 9, and Handel’s Messiah; as well as for exciting performances in the Symphony’s Pops series.
+The Symphony Chorus has enlarged 40% during his tenure, and enjoys a reputation for stunning performances, engaging rehearsals, and inspiring camaraderie.

-Bookhout also has conducted The Phoenix Symphony Chorus in performances of its own at Carnegie Hall, in Vienna and Salzburg, and in Poland.
-His work preparing and conducting the Chorus on Poulenc’s Gloria in Vienna, Austria was hailed as “stimulating and often breathtaking.”
+Bookhout has conducted The Phoenix Symphony Chorus in performances of its own in Phoenix, at Carnegie Hall, in Vienna and Salzburg, and in Poland.
+His work preparing and conducting the Chorus on Poulenc’s Gloria in Vienna was hailed as “stimulating and … breathtaking.”
 In 2015, he led the Chorus in the world-premiere of Dan Forrest’s Psalm of Ascension for chorus and orchestra in New York City.
-He will be returning to Carnegie Hall next spring to direct the Manhattan Concert Productions festival chorus, orchestra, and soloists.

-Bookhout currently serves as a guest conductor and clinician around the country.
-Additionally, he is Director of Fine Arts at Scottsdale Christian Academy.
-Previously, he was the choir director at Camelback Bible Church, which regularly performed major choral-orchestral works in the Camelback Performance Series.
-Bookhout also has been Music Director of the Taghkanic Chorale (succeeding two internationally-known conductors, Johannes Somary and Dennis Keene, in that position), Director of Choral Activities at the University of Charleston, WV, and Director of Music at The Stony Brook School in New York.
+Bookhout is Director of Performing Arts and Associate Professor of Music at Ottawa University in Surprise, AZ, and is a popular conductor and clinician around the country.
+He also has been Choir Director at Camelback Bible Church, Music Director of the Taghkanic Chorale (succeeding two internationally-known conductors, Johannes Somary and Dennis Keene), Director of Choral Activities at the University of Charleston, WV, and Director of Music at The Stony Brook School in New York.

 Dr. Bookhout earned his advanced degrees at the Eastman School of Music at the University of Rochester and Arizona State University.
 His teachers and coaches have included Donald Neuen, Donald Bailey, Alfred Mann, Samuel Adler, David Stocker, Eric Nelson, Joseph Flummerfelt, Frauke Haaseman, and Dale Warland.
 He is a member of the Council for the Von Promnitz Palace Center for the Arts in Zary, Poland; has served on the executive board of the AZ ACDA; and is a member of numerous professional music and educational organizations, including NATS, ACDA, NAfME, Phi Kappa Phi, Pi Kappa Lambda, and Southwest Liederkranz.

-Tom’s wife is an educational administrator in Phoenix, and their growing family includes three adult children, two sons-in-law, and two perfect granddaughters.
+Tom and his wife’s family includes three adult children, two sons-in-law, and an ever-increasing number of perfect grandchildren.

 A native of Ohio, Lawrence is currently in his 16th season as freelance principal pianist for The Phoenix Symphony, and has also been a member of the Arizona Musicfest orchestra for the past six seasons.
 He has appeared as soloist in Gershwin’s “Rhapsody in Blue” with both of these orchestras.
 He has been heard frequently in Ballet Arizona collaborations with The Phoenix Symphony, most notably as featured soloist for Mozart’s “Twinkle, Twinkle, Little Star” variations and Stravinsky’s “Movements for Piano and Orchestra”.
 He also fondly recalls his stint as kazoo soloist in The Phoenix Symphony’s performances of Michael Daugherty’s “March of the Metro”.